lj3954/quickosdl/README.md

 has to make a selection (architecture) before the list is displayed.
 On fast connections, the list will be available effectively immediately.

+Images are validated against expected checksums after downloading, and an error will be thrown if the downloaded data's checksum doesn't match the expected value.
+The applicable hasher is updated with data during the download;
+there should be no noticeable delay as the file doesn't need to be read back into memory.

 Initially, I started writing this tool in Golang using the bubbletea TUI library, but I wasn't particularly fond of its implementation of the Elm architecture in Golang (due to its poor type system).
 Therefore, I switched the project to Rust, using the ratatui library I'm much more familiar with.